nickobard/Knowledge-Systems-Projects/task_01/README.md

 ### Bonus implementation

 To required implementation additionally were added:
-- automatic IČO checking, where use should type IČO in correct format.
-Program validates input and query again if IČO is in incorrect format (letters, longer input, etc.).
+- automatic IČO checking, where user should type IČO in correct format.
+- validation of input and querying again if IČO is in incorrect format (letters, longer input, etc.).
 - printed instructions to validate certain fields, if needed.